capgemini-psdu/cloud-former-alexa/cloud-former-lambda/nodeJS/README.md

 ### Configuring Skill Information
 1. Set the Skill Type to "Custom Interaction Model"
 1. Select either English(UK) or English(US) for Language
-1. Select either English(UK) or English(US) for Language
 1. Create a new Alexa Skill and name it "CloudFormer" and give it an invocation name of "cloud former"
 1. Select "No" for all Global Fields.

 ### Building the Interaction Model
 1. Select the Launch Skill Builder (Beta) button.
 1. Select </> Code Editor from left-hand menu and proceed to upload the file JSON interaction model located here: __~/cloud-former-alexa/alexa-skills-components/skill-builder.json__".
-1. Scroll down the left-hand menu and find the Slot Type called People, within this slot you will add the first names/nicknames (lowercase) of Users to which you will grant elevated priveleges.
+1. Scroll down the left-hand menu and find the Slot Type called People, within this slot you will add the first names/nicknames (lowercase) of Users to which you will grant elevated privileges.
 1. Hit save and then build the model, this should take a few minutes.

 ### Configuring Endpoints
 1. Select __AWS Lambda ARN__ for the service endpoint
-1. Select a geopgraphical region (or both)
+1. Select a geographical region (or both)
 1. Enter the Application Resource Name (ARN) of the lambda function which you will create in the __Lambda Function Configuration__ section.
 1. Select __No__ for Account linking and then leave everything else unchecked.